-Government Procurement Policy Board (GPPB) through its Technical Support Office (TSO) has partnered with CNU to implement its Professionalization program to train Bids and Awards Committee (BACs) members, secretariats, Technical Working Group (TWGs) and others on procurement processes.
+Government Procurement Policy Board (GPPB) through its Technical Support Office (TSO) has partnered with Cebu Normal University (CNU) to implement its Professionalization program to train Bids and Awards Committee (BAC) members, secretariats, Technical Working Group (TWG) and others on procurement processes.

-According to Dr. Rodin Paspasan, Bids and Awards (BAC) Vice Chair, CNU was chosen by GPPB-TSO among the State Universities and Colleges (SUC) in Region VII to host the program in the region.
+According to Dr. Rodin Paspasan, BAC Vice Chair, CNU was chosen by GPPB-TSO among the State Universities and Colleges (SUC) in Region VII to host the program in the region.

 The professionalization program in line with GPPB’s mandate to ensure proper implementation of R.A.
 9184, otherwise known as Government Procurement Reform Act, aims to capacitate government workers and the private sector on procurement processes through a certificate course program.